-Overview – Bypass Recycle Bin in Windows
+How To Bypass Recycle Bin While Deleting Files in Windows 11

 Windows stores the deleted files into the recycle bin, thus consuming the same storage as allotted before deletion.
 It seems that you’ve decided to delete the files permanently by not storing them in the recycle bin on deletion.